VolitionDevelopment/hiesagc/README.md

 The Adventure Gaming Club was my favorite club back in High School.
 I made most of my friends there - friendships that persist to this day.
 I wanted to give back to the club so I created this website to assist with club activities.

 ## Features
-- **Voting** - Members who have paid their dues can vote on which games to buy.
+- **Voting**: Members who have paid their dues can vote on which games to buy.
 My voting system uses AJAX requests via Angular to silently query the database.

-- **Accounting** - I have created an accounting system to help keep track of money spent.
+- **Accounting**: I have created an accounting system to help keep track of money spent.
 This is simply for tracking - money is kept in a locked drawer.

-- **Forums** - To test my skills, I have created a forum from scratch using MEAN technologies.
+- **Forums**: To test my skills, I have created a forum from scratch using MEAN technologies.
 Supports all CRUD operations, Moderator accounts, locking and pinning threads, replies, etc.

 ## Technologies
 - **MongoDB**: I'm using MongoDB for data storage persistence.
 This seemed the natural choice since I'm using the MEAN stack.
 The M could have been MySQL but MongoDB made more sense.